netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-vpx-ha-inc-on-azure.md

         curl --resolve mysample-testdomain.com:80: $(terraform output -raw alb_public_ip) http://mysample-testdomain.com
         <html><body><h1>It works!</h1></body></html>

 Now you have deployed Netscaler VPX instances in High Availability INC mode as the ingress for your Azure Kubernetes Services (AKS).
-You can further use our advanced Citrix ingress controller for features such as SSL termination, Rewrite and Responder functionalities and so on.
-For information about Citrix ingress controller, see [Citrix ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/).
+You can further use our advanced Netscaler ingress controller for features such as SSL termination, Rewrite and Responder functionalities and so on.
+For information about Netscaler ingress controller, see [Netscaler ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/).

 For information on network architecture for Netscaler VPX instances on Microsoft Azure, see [Netscaler VPX instances on Microsoft Azure](https://docs.citrix.com/en-us/citrix-adc/current-release/deploying-vpx/deploy-vpx-on-azure/network-architecture-vpx-azur).